-If your assault happened in the past 72 hours, there are some time-sensitive considerations such as the decision to have medical evidence collected.
+If the assault happened in the past 72-96 hours, there are some time-sensitive considerations such as the decision to have medical evidence collected and or address other health concerns.
 If your assault happened longer than 72 hours ago, the option to report to the police, gather evidence and have an investigation still exists.
 However, reporting is not the only issue.
 You may have concerns about housing, academics and your relationships with family and friends and the person who assaulted you.
-The Office of Victim Assistance (OVA) has free and confidential resources to help with these concerns.
+The Office of Victim Assistance (OVA) is free and confidential resources to help with these concerns.

-Especially in the first 72 hours, medical concerns like pregnancy, sexually transmitted infections (STI) or injuries may be important to address.
+Especially in the first 72-96 hours, medical concerns like pregnancy, sexually transmitted infections (STI) or injuries may be important to address.
 Even after 72 hours have passed, treatment is available and may put your mind at ease.
-There is a difference between getting treatment from a medical professional and having medical evidence taken for possible investigation.
+There is a difference between getting treatment from a medical professional and having medical evidence collected for possible investigation.

-Evidence collection, often referred to as a “rape kit,” is done at St. Anthony’s North Hospital in Westminster by trained Sexual Assault Nurse Examiners (SANE).
+Evidence collection is done at Boulder Community Hospital by trained Sexual Assault Nurse Examiners (SANE).
 Even though it’s common to want to bathe after a sexual assault, please consider not if you want to have evidence collected, as some evidence might be lost.
 If you have bathed, it’s still possible to collect evidence.